01 of 12

 If you need smaller tubing to run your water to the end of a miniature faucet for a dollhouse or some other such water feature, try garden supply houses for drip irrigation hose, or model shops for a fine gas line or fuel hose for RC planes or cars.

 If you need a figure for a fountain, try making one from polymer clay or epoxy putty by forming it over a piece of metal tubing for the water line.
-Instructions for sculpting miniature figures will help you with the shape.Continue to 6 of 12 below.
+Be sure to research how to sculpt miniature figures to get a better idea of how to shape the figures.Continue to 6 of 12 below.

 06 of 12